MidnattLantern/HiDoc-API/manual testing.md

 user-comments/{id}
 ---
-If owner, can edit and delete a comment.
+If the owner can edit and delete a comment.

 project: